 In order to allow all our lovely guests to enjoy the remote wilderness without it becoming an endurance test, we have developed several types of accommodation to offer at Lorella’s homestead main campground: camping sites, deluxe bedrooms or self-contained cabins.

 For Price List Please follow appropriate link:

 With a property so big that you could fit 5 times the city of New York, you can only imagine how extensive our campground is.

 With bathroom facilities including flushing toilets and hot showers, shady trees and good drinking water in the taps throughout the campground, you will feel just like at home on our campground!

-There is no need to book your camping or caravan space at Lorella.
+There is NO need to book your camping or caravan space at Lorella.
 Just drive in, stop by the office for registration and to receive some information about what’s been happening at Lorella and the latest must do’s for your stay, then head across the creek and find your perfect spot.
-Once you’re all set up, why not have a taste of our Magical Springs before heading to the bar and enjoying the company of our friendly hosts at happy hour (4:00pm – 6:00 pm).
+Once you’re all set up, why not have a taste of our Magical Springs before heading to the bar and enjoying the company of our friendly hosts at happy hour from 5 pm.

 We suggest spending a night or two in the main campground to get a feel of this majestic land during small day trips, before becoming more adventurous and enjoying some remote camping.